MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration-preview.md

 - If you have configured Google federation in Azure AD, federated users can now access SharePoint and OneDrive resources that you have shared with them.
 - SharePoint and OneDrive sharing is subject to the Azure AD organizational relationships settings, such as **Members can invite** and **Guests can invite**.

-This preview is not supported in the following Office 365 services:
+This preview is not supported in the following Microsoft 365 services:
 - Microsoft 365 Germany
 - Microsoft 365 operated by 21Vianet
 - GCC High and DoD